parnurzeal/gorequest/README.md

 GoRequest -- Simplified HTTP client ( inspired by famous SuperAgent lib in Node.js )

-## Rich Features
+## Current Features
 It comes with lots of feature.
 Sending request would never been fun and easier than this.

-Currently, it supports:
+Current features are:

 * Get/Post
 * Set - simple header setting
 * JSON - made it simple with JSON string as a parameter